dedickinson/community/tutorials/deploy-dependency-track/index.md

 `gcloud compute ssl-certificates list`.

-The setup of the certificates only completes when they're aligned to a Load Balancer so keep going with the instructions.
+The setup of the certificates only completes when they're aligned to a Load Balancer.
+Continue with the tutorial as this will build out the required resources.
+A [Troublshooting section](#troubleshooting) provides assistance if you're experiencing something unexpected.

 ### Create external IPs